BraedenWorcester/SQL-Database-with-PHP-Webpage-and-API-Access/README.md

      POST serial_number
      POST device_id

- _requires operation (only one operation will be executed - operations are listed in descending precedence:_
+ _requires operation (only one operation will be executed - operations are listed in descending precedence):_

      POST download_file (comma deliminated list of files to download) POST delete_file (comma deliminated list of files to delete)